 Frieze Masters was founded in 2012 by Amanda Sharp and Matthew Slotover.
-Nathan Clements-Gillespie is Frieze Masters' Artistic Director.
+Nathan Clements-Gillespie is the Director of Frieze Masters.

 The fair takes place in The Regent's Park in the heart of London, in an elegant, contemporary environment designed by renowned architect Annabelle Selldorf, benefiting from natural light and avoiding the atmosphere of a trade show.
 World-leading independent curators advise on feature sections for 20th-century art and focussed presentations of historical art and objects.
-The relationship between historical art and contemporary practice is further explored through the acclaimed Frieze Masters Talks programme, which was curated in 2020 by Nicholas Cullinan (National Portrait Gallery, London).
+The relationship between historical art and contemporary practice is further explored through the acclaimed Frieze Masters Talks programme, which was curated in 2021 by Nicholas Cullinan (Director of the National Portrait Gallery, London).

 Frieze Masters coincides with and is within walking distance of its sister fair, Frieze London, in The Regent’s Park.
 Frieze London focuses on contemporary art and living artists, showing work created mainly post-2000 whereas Frieze Masters presents work made before the year 2000.
 Connecting Frieze Masters and Frieze London, Frieze Sculpture is a free display of major outdoor works located in The Regent’s Park’s English Gardens at the south end of The Broadwalk.
-Clare Lilley, Director of Programme at Yorkshire Sculpture Park, will again select and place the works in Frieze Sculpture 2021.
-Frieze Sculpture is free and open to all from 14 September until the end of October.
+Clare Lilley, Director of Programme at Yorkshire Sculpture Park, will again select and place the works in Frieze Sculpture 2022.
+Frieze Sculpture is free and open to all from mid-September until mid-November.

 Each year, we have over 60,000 visitors to Frieze Masters and Frieze London combined.
 These visitors include those with an interest in the art world, such as curators, artists, collectors, gallerists and critics, as well as the general public.
 Some visit as first-time collectors of art whilst others view the fair more as an exhibition, enjoying the experience as a cultural day out.